 11.2.1.
 Parcels are created for lease solely for the purpose of agricultural or silvicultural production and harvest.

 11.2.2.
 Parcels are created for mineral, oil or gas leases.

 11.2.3.
 Parcels are created for the placement of government services, public utilities or rights-of-way.

 11.2.4.
 Parcels are divided for the sole purpose of burial or interment within an approved cemetery.

 11.2.5.
-Parcels are established through testamentary provisions or the laws of descent, provided documentation is provided the administrator so as to identify parcels so created.
+Parcels are established through testamentary provisions or the laws of descent, provided the parcel meets or exceeds the density of the zone in which the parcel resides